-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year Х (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2012 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? x If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2016 entering class:

+C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

-C22 Early action
+Early action

-C22 Yes No
+Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+Do you have a nonbinding early action plan whereby students are notified of a n

+admission decision well in advance of the regular notification date but do not Х

+have to commit to attending your college?

-C22 If "yes," please complete the following:
+If "yes," please complete the following:

-C22 Early action closing date December 1st C22 Early action notification date January 15th
+Early action closing date

+Early action notification date

+Yes No

-C22 Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to Х other early plans?
+Is your early action plan a "restrictive" plan under which you

+limit students from applying to other early plans?

+Do you have a nonbinding early action plan whereby students are notified of a admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date Yes Is your early action plan a "restrictive" plan under which you Yes Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you